neonipun/notify-ikea-click-n-collect/README.md

 ## Future Work
 - Make a CLI out of this?
-- Add script for notifications on a specific or specific stores
+- Add script for notifications on a specific store or stores.
 - Refactor and increase modularity of code?

 ## References